PHYL3001 Physiology of Membranes, Muscles and Signalling

 - Contact hours

-- lectures: 2 hours per week; lab classes: 3 labs up to 6 hours each; tutorials: up to 6 hours (1 hour every 2 weeks)
+- lectures: 2 hours per week; lab classes: 3 labs up to 6 hours each; tutorials: up to 8 hours (four 2 hour tutorials throughout semester)

 - Unit Outline